percona/postgresql-docs/docs/solutions/high-availability.md

 ## Patroni

-[Patroni :octicons-link-external-16:](https://patroni.readthedocs.io/en/latest/) is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
+[Patroni :octicons-link-external-16:](https://patroni.readthedocs.io/en/latest/) is a Patroni is an open-source tool that helps to deploy, manage, and monitor highly available PostgreSQL clusters using physical streaming replication.
+Patroni relies on a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes to store the cluster configuration.

 ### Key benefits of Patroni: